-The tradition of installing Nativity Scenes and celebrating the birth of Baby Jesus is back.
+The tradition of installing Nativity Scenes and celebrating the birth of Baby Jesus returns.
 Valencia is pure Christmas for weeks and could not miss a list of the most beautiful cribs throughout Valencia.
-So you do not miss any of them, here we summarize the essential cribs to visit during this holiday season.
+So that you do not miss any, here we summarize the essential cribs to visit during these holidays.

 Table Of Contents